March Primary FAQ

 Do I have to register as a Democrat or Republican to vote in a primary?

-Texas has an open primary system: a registered voter is not required to declare a party affiliation in order to vote in a political party’s primary election.
+No!
+Texas has an open primary system: a registered voter is not required to register with a party in advance of an election.

 If I vote in March in the Republican primary, can I vote in a Democratic runoff in May?